Daniela Holt Voith

-Daniela Holt Voith is an American architect.
-She is the Founding Partner and Director of Design at Philadelphia-based architecture studio Voith & Mactavish Architects, LLP and is Fellow of the American Institute of Architects (FAIA).
-She has worked extensively providing planning and design services with schools and universities including the University of Pennsylvania Carey Law School, Yale University, and boarding schools such as Millbrook School, The Lawrenceville School, and St. Andrew's School, where the film Dead Poets Society was shot.
+Daniela Holt Voith is an American architect, and the Founding Partner and Director of Design at Voith & Mactavish Architects, LLP, an architecture studio with offices in Philadelphia and New York.
+She is a Fellow of the American Institute of Architects (FAIA).
+She has worked extensively providing planning and design services with schools and universities including the University of Pennsylvania Carey Law School, Yale University, and Lehigh University, and boarding schools such as Millbrook School, The Lawrenceville School, and St. Andrew's School, where the film Dead Poets Society was shot.
 The firm's major projects also include preserving, rehabilitating, and additions to National Historic Landmarks such as the Mercer Museum, Bryn Mawr Film Institute, Old Library at Bryn Mawr College, and the former Centennial National Bank, now the alumni center for Drexel University.
-She is married to economist Richard Patrick Voith, Chairman of Econsultsolutions Inc., who is a fellow at the University of Pennsylvania's Institute of Urban Research and adjunct faculty at Wharton.
-As of 2019, she is the President of the Philadelphia Chapter of the Institute for Classical Architecture and Art.
+As of 2025, she is the President of the Philadelphia Chapter of the Institute for Classical Architecture and Art.
 She sits on the board of the Design Leadership Foundation and is a director of the Carpenter's Company of Philadelphia.